vcync/modV/docs/guide/writingA2DModule.md

 ### 5.2 color

-`color` is a string at the moment, but we can use a special Control type named `color` to specify this variable will receive a color string.
+`color` is a string at the moment, but we can use a specific Control type named `color` to specify this variable will receive a color string.
 Let's also set the default to `red`.

 ```JavaScript
 props: {